KelsyT/my-digital-garden/_notes/Conditional tests make decisions.md

+---
+title: Conditional tests make decisions
+---

-Conditional tests are expressions which are evaulated to find whether an[[if| if statement]] is true or false.
+Expressions that are evaluated to determine if an[[if| if statement]] is true or false are known as conditional tests.
+These examine a set of conditions and decide which action to take.